lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 #### Outputs
 Outputs should go to a specific location like Files, Databases, Message Broker, or Network I/O

-Our output function will run for each RDD DStream, and we should be careful to create resources only once (like connections), and sending them to each worker to be re-used, and not doing this for every single DStream
+Our output function will run for each RDD DStream, and you should be careful to create resources only once (like connections), and sending them to each worker to be re-used, and not doing this for every single DStream
 ```
 dstream.foreachRDD { rdd =>
   rdd.foreachPartition { partitionOfRecords =>